-- 1. Systems under development and/or experimental systems that do not create additional risk to production systems, networks, and data.
-To be considered for exemption, these systems must not contain Highly Sensitive data.
+Systems under development, systems used to teach networking and security, and/or experimental systems that do not create additional risk to production systems, networks, and data, and which do not contain Highly Sensitive data.
+Assessment of risk of a particular system can only be performed by the CISO.

-- 2. Surplus and retired systems.

-- 3. Non-sensitive systems.
+- 2. Surplus and retired systems that are disconnected from the network. - 3.
+Non-sensitive systems.